The Raymond Danowski Poetry Library Reading Series

 All broadsides are available for purchase while quantities last.
 The printings range from 100 to 250 copies, and are letterpress-printed by high-quality fine press printers, including Sutton Hoo and Littoral Press.
 Signed broadsides, including shipping, are $50 and unsigned broadsides are $25, including shipping.
 Please contact us for information about which broadsides are currently available.

-To listen to readings by Elizabeth Alexander, Campbell McGrath, Li-Young Lee, and Robert Pinsky, please visit the Danowski Poetry Library Reading Series on Emory's iTunesU.
+To listen to the readings, please visit the Danowski Poetry Library Reading Series on Emory's iTunesU.

 Former U.S. Poet Laureate Billy Collins is an American phenomenon.
 No poet since Robert Frost has managed to combine high critical acclaim with such broad popular appeal.
 The author of eight collections, most recently Horoscopes for the Dead (2011), he has been awarded fellowships from the National Endowment for the Arts and the Guggenheim Foundation and was the inaugural recipient of the Poetry Foundation's Mark Twain Prize for Humor in Poetry.

 Born in Albany, Georgia, D.A.
 Powell is the author of four poetry collections: Tea (1998); Lunch (2000); Cocktails (2004); and Chronic (2009), winner of the Kingsley Tufts Prize.
 Twice a finalist for the National Book Critics Circle Award in Poetry, he has received a Pushcart Prize and the California Book Award.
 His new collection, Useless Landscape, or A Guide for Boys will be published in February 2012.